Paraplanner Business Resources

 NordVPN Virtual Private Network (VPN)

 I use NordVPN for my VPN services.
-It’s affordable, works really well, and has always been highly rated.
+It’s affordable, works really well, and is highly rated.
 If you’re not sure if you need a VPN, I feel the default is yes.

 Small businesses are big targets for cyber threats.
 The VPN encrypts your data that passes from your computer to wherever you’re accessing on the internet.
 I feel this is really important because of all the cloud-based software we have to use for financial planning.

-They’ve also started offering NordPass which is a password manager similar to services like LastPass.
+They’ve also started offering NordPass which is a password manager.
 You can save all your passwords using it and even generate unique and strong passwords.
 It saves me a lot of time.
 I highly recommend using a password manager.

 Microsoft 365